isolver/ECEM13_PyET/source/content/adding_et_func.rst

 F. Close the connection to the ET device.

-This can be done by writing Python script and using PsychoPy in the Coder mode, or by adding custom python code segments.
+This can be done by writing Python script and using PsychoPy in the Coder mode, or by adding custom python code segments to the PsychoPy Builder.
+Support for graphically adding eye tracking support and data access from within Builder is expected to occur by end of this year.

 *******************************
 Using an Eye Tracker from Coder